-In an effort to be good stewards of our facility, food, candy, and colored/flavored drinks are not allowed in the classrooms except for special occasions, circumstances, or projects scheduled by the teacher with the permission of the elementary or secondary principal.
-Drinks must be in an approved spill-proof container.
+In an effort to be good stewards of our facility, food, candy, and drinks are only allowed with specific permission given by the supervising teacher in the classroom.
+Approved drinks must be in a spill-proof container at all times in classrooms and hallways.